- Resize and arrange their positions in your dashboard

 During development, you can serve your visualization locally.
 Under Apps > Custom Visualizations, you can view and configure your visualization to see how your data looks, but you can't instantiate that chart and use it in your account:

-To do that, you need to publish it to the New Relic One catalog and subscribe to it from your account.
+To do that, you need to publish it to the New Relic app catalog and subscribe to it from your account.

-Because custom visualizations are Nerdpack items, you publish and subscribe to them the same way you publish and subscribe to New Relic One applications.
+Because custom visualizations are Nerdpack items, you publish and subscribe to them the same way you publish and subscribe to New Relic applications.
 Once you've done so, you can add your custom visualization to a dashboard:

 If you want to reuse your visualization to present different data or the same data in a new way, you can go back to Apps > Custom Visualizations, choose your visualization, configure another instance and add it to your dashboard: